In this section

 and reporting of adverse effects.

-values listed below outline haemoglobin thresholds in neonates taking into
+The values listed below outline Hb thresholds in preterm

-In all cases, a haemoglobin result from an FBE is preferable to a blood gas haemoglobin.
+In general, a Hb result from an FBE is preferable to a blood gas Hb.

 In neonates typical transfusion

 dose is 10 – 20mL/kg (where the upper end of the range